sdsc/math-roll/README.md

 ## Overview

-This roll bundles a collection of Math packages: eigen, GSL, LAPACK, Octave, Parmetis,petsc, ScaLAPACK, slepc, SPRNG, sundials, superLU, and Trilinos.
+This roll bundles a collection of Math packages: eigen, GSL, LAPACK, Parmetis,petsc, ScaLAPACK, slepc, SPRNG, sundials, and superLU.

 For more information about the various packages included in the math roll please visit their official web pages: